 Unequal responsibility

-System Diagnostics and KPI Revision
+System diagnosis and KPI revision

-Better coordination between role and mandate
+Better alignment between roles and mandate

 “My opinion doesn't count”

-Narrative work and leadership guidance
+Narrative work and leadership coaching

-Ownership and psychological safety are increasing
+Increased ownership and psychological safety

-Bundling and clarifying relationship signals
+Bundling and clarifying relational signals

 Repeated conflict avoidance, parallel logics, personal agendas

-Pattern analysis by rhythm, language and power
+Pattern analysis of rhythm, language, and power

-New language for collaboration, based on reality instead of expectations
+New language for collaboration, grounded in reality

-No shared mandate, unclear responsibilities, conflicting KPIs
+No shared mandate, unclear roles, conflicting KPIs

-System diagnosis and frame redrawing
+System diagnosis and framework redesign

-Ideological clashes, mistrust between expertise, conflicting worldviews
+Ideological clashes, distrust between expertise areas, conflicting worldviews

 Cooperation across organizational boundaries requires more than structures and intentions.